codemanas/cm-typesense-docs/docs/shortcode.md

 - Default: `show`

 ####pagination
-- Values: `show` or `hide`
+- Values: `show` or `infinite` or `hide`
-- Description: Determines whether to show or hide the pagination for results
+- Description: Determines whether to show or hide the pagination for results, select infinite for load more implementation
 - Default: `show`

 ####query_by